AWNystrom/doubly_linked_list/README.txt

 doubly_linked_list
 ==================

-This code impliments a doubly linked list implimented in Python.
+This code is a Python implementation of a doubly linked list.
 I needed it for a very narrow scope, so the functionality might not have what you're looking for.
 If you'd like a feature added, please email AWNystrom@gmail.com